klum-dsl/klum-ast/README.md

 - under the hood: the inner class for dsl-collections is now optional (GDSL needs to be adapted)
 - member names must now be unique across hierarchies (i.e. it is illegal to annotate two collections with the same members value)

-# Upcoming breaking changes:
+- the implicit template feature is deprecated and will be dropped (see [#34](https://github.com/blackbuild/config-dsl/issues/34)), it basically uses global variables, which is of course bad design

-- the implicit template feature will be dropped (see [#34](https://github.com/blackbuild/config-dsl/issues/34)), it basically uses global variables, which is of course bad design
+  The suggested way to use templates would be to explicitly call copyFrom() as first step in a template using configuration or using the new named parameters (`Model.create(copyFrom: myTemplate) {..}`)

-- The suggested way to use templates would be to explicitly call copyFrom() as first step in a template using configuration or using the new named templates (`Model.create(copyFrom: myTemplate) {..}`)
+  Alternatively, the new `withTemplate(s)` mechanism can be used (see [Template Mechanism])

 # ConfigDSL Transformation for Groovy
 Groovy AST Tranformation to allow easy, convenient and typesafe dsl configuration objects.
 There are two main objectives